gouthamreghu/Beginner-Python-Projects/README.md

 Generate a random password based on the user's preferences.
 Display the generated password to the user.

-These beginner Python projects provide hands-on experience and a solid foundation in Python programming.
-Feel free to explore and enhance these projects as you progress in your Python journey.
-Remember, the best way to learn is by doing, so dive in and start coding!
+## Project 5: Rock, Paper, Scissors Game with GUI

+Description: Develop a graphical user interface (GUI) for the classic game.
+Learn GUI programming with Python libraries like Tkinter.
+Allow the player to make choices and determine the winner.

+##Project 6: Contact Book

+Build a simple contact book with features to add, view, search, and save contacts.
+Practice working with dictionaries, file I/O, and user input.
+Store contact information such as names, phone numbers, and email addresses.

+# Getting Started

+Each project has its own folder containing the source code and a README file with instructions on how to run the project.
+Feel free to explore, modify, and enhance these projects to further your Python skills.

+Happy coding! 🐍